dataesr/teds/doc_network/teds.md

 ![Journals distribution of French IPCC publications](./images/locations_distribution_IPCC_model.png) _Journals distribution of French IPCC publications._

-We conclued that the publications from the reports are recents, less than 10 years old for 90% of them.
-Some keywords seems to appear frequently, like "Climate Change" and IPCC publications are mainly released by scientific journals.
+We conclued that the publications from the reports are recent, less than 10 years old for 90% of them.
+Some keywords that seems to appear frequently, like "Climate Change" and IPCC publications are mainly released by scientific journals.

-Using the OpenAlex API, we found 48,219 publications that meet the following criteria:
+Using the OpenAlex API, we found 48,219 publications that meet the following criterias:

-1. Publications that are **not cited by the IPCC**.
+1. The publication is **not cited by the IPCC**.
-2. Publications that **do not contain specific terms** according to the top topics, such as "climate change" or "environmental impact" in their topics, ensuring that our model remains unbiased.
+2. The publication **does not contain specific terms** according to the top topics, such as "climate change" or "environmental impact" in their topics, ensuring that our model remains unbiased.
-3. Publications that have a **global temporal distribution equivalent** to the IPCC's cited publications.
+3. The publication has a **global temporal distribution equivalent** to the IPCC's cited publications.
 For example, in 2018, there were 6,755 publications cited by the IPCC, so we retrieve 6,755 publications from OpenAlex that exclude certain topics.
 This process is repeated for each year in the temporal distribution of IPCC publications.

 We conduct the exact same method for the IPBES report.